cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

             *Note* - The host machine must have at least 4096MB of memory.
         1. To load the Docker file, go to the directory the image is located and run: `sudo docker load < cloudify-docker-manager-4.3ga.tar`
         1. To create and start a Docker container with Cloudify Manager, run: `sudo docker run --name cfy_manager -d --restart unless-stopped -v /sys/fs/cgroup:/sys/fs/cgroup:ro --tmpfs /run --tmpfs /run/lock --security-opt seccomp:unconfined --cap-add SYS_ADMIN --network host docker_cfy_manager:latest`
-        1. After the instance is created and running, you can access the Cloudify Manager You can now go to the Cloudify Web Interface at `http://<public_ip>`.
+        1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Web Interface at `http://<public_ip>`.

 1. To use Cloudify Manager from the terminal, run the following command with your instance details.

     {{< gsHighlight  bash  >}}
     $ cfy profiles use <manager-ip> -u admin -p admin -t default_tenant
     {{< /gsHighlight >}}

     The default credentials are:

     * username - ```admin```